SkeltonThatcher/vagrant-rancher/README.md

 **Note 2:** Guest to Host time sync:

-To keep the guest time in sync with the host ensure that Virtualbox Guest Additions are installed and configured.
+To keep the guest time in sync with the host after a suspend/resume, ensure that Virtualbox Guest Additions are installed and and update the locale string for /usr/share/zoneinfo in the Vagrantfile for server and host (currently set to /Europe/London).